Study Brain Mechanisms of Frustration With Magnetoencephalography in Healthy Volunteers

 STUDY DESCRIPTION:

 Participants in this study will be healthy adults.
-This protocol uses a frustration induction task, magnetoencephalography (MEG), and structural magnetic resonance imaging (MRI), coupled with physical and self-report assessment of frustration, to study brain mechanisms underlying frustration in adults.
+This protocol uses a frustration induction task, magnetoencephalography (MEG), and brain magnetic resonance imaging (MRI), coupled with physical and self-report assessment of frustration, to study brain mechanisms underlying frustration in adults.
 This study is part of a cross-species project; hence, hypotheses are based on neural mechanisms of frustration identified in mice.

 OBJECTIVES: